ritatanght/cardify-lingo/README.md

 - Updated the `id` column in the users' table to the `VARCHAR` type to accommodate Google accounts' IDs
 - Added a new `code` column to the `languages` table specifically for supporting speech synthesis and speech recognition features
 - Added a new `sequence` column to the `lang_cards` table to facilitate the rearrangement of cards within a set

+### Testing

+- Integrated comprehensive end-to-end tests using Cypress to ensure the application's functionality across various scenarios and user interactions

 ### Font Optimization